Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : jigmecooks

-Khur-le is a popular Bhutanese dish of homemade buckwheat noodles in a flavorful broth.
-The noodles are made by kneading buckwheat flour with water and rolling the dough into thin strips.
-The broth is typically prepared with vegetables, meat or dried yak cheese, and spices.
+Khur-le is a popular traditional food of Bhutan made with homemade buckwheat noodles in a flavorful broth.
+The noodles are prepared by kneading buckwheat flour with water and rolling the dough into thin strips.
+The broth typically includes vegetables, meat, or dried yak cheese, along with spices to enhance the flavor.

-Khur-le is known for its hearty and comforting nature, making it a perfect dish for chilly weather.
-The noodles have a slightly nutty taste and a satisfying texture.
-This traditional Bhutanese delicacy is often enjoyed as a main course and represents the country’s culinary heritage.
+Known for its hearty and comforting nature, Khur-le is perfect for chilly weather.
+The noodles have a slightly nutty taste and satisfying texture, making this traditional Bhutanese delicacy a main course that truly represents the country’s culinary heritage.
+It’s a great choice to include in Bhutanese breakfast dishes for a wholesome start to your day.

 10. Kharang